-This fattoush recipe is unchanged from my childhood, passed down from my mother from hers and so forth.
-Fattoush is Lebanon’s version of a garden salad with sour dressing and toasted pita bread for extra crunch.
+This authentic Lebanese fattoush salad recipe is unchanged from my childhood, passed down from my mother, and from hers before her and so on.

 What is Fattoush Salad?